zydou/GFW/hysteria/README.md

 1. The binary is compressed using `upx`, so the image size is much smaller (~50%).

-2. Although hysteria will automatically download from the [P3TERX/GeoLite.mmdb](https://github.com/P3TERX/GeoLite.mmdb) repository when the GeoIP database does not exist, there will be no problem deploying hysteria on overseas VPS.
-However, when deployed as a client in China, downloading the GeoIP database from GitHub can be very slow or even impossible.
-Therefore, this image embeds a lite version of the GeoIP database that only contains: `geoip:cn` and `geoip:private`, which can meet the needs of most Chinese users.
+2. Hysteria will automatically download the ACL resources from the [Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat) repository, there will be no problem deploying hysteria on overseas VPS.
+However, when deployed as a client in China, downloading the `geosite` and `geoip` database from GitHub can be very slow or even impossible.
+Therefore, this image embeds the `geosite.dat` and a lite version of the GeoIP database that only contains: `geoip:cn` and `geoip:private`, which can meet the needs of most Chinese users.

 ## Docker CLI